 Meal Plan Options: The College offers several meal plan options for students.
-The Unlimited Meal Plan, 265 Meal Block Plan and the 210 Meal Block Plan are the three options available for students living in the residence halls.
-Students living in Nicholas or Pate Halls have the option of selecting the 130 Meal Block Plan, 210 Meal Block Plan, 265 Meal Block Plan or the Unlimited Meal Plan.
-Oak Hill residents have an additional option of the 75 Meal Block Plan.
+The Unlimited Meals Plan, 265 Meals Block Plan and the 210 Meals Block Plan are the three options available for students living in the residence halls.
+Students living in Nicholas or Pate Halls have the option of selecting the 130 Meal Block Plan, 210 Meal Block Plan, 265 Meal Block Plan or the Unlimited Meals Plan.
 If interested, commuting students can choose any of the meal plan options.
 All students living in the Residence Halls must select a meal plan option.
 Any meal plan change must be made through the Office of Residence Life by the designated deadlines of the end of the first day of classes for fall term and December 15th for spring term.
 Incoming first-year students must purchase either the Unlimited Meal Plan or the 265 Meal Block Plan for their first year.

-The Unlimited Meal Plan + \$50 Bobcat Bucks Plan offers students unlimited meal swipes at the main dining hall, plus \$50 Bobcat Bucks each semester.
+The Unlimited Meals Plan + \$50 Bobcat Bucks Plan offers students unlimited meal swipes at the main dining hall, plus \$50 Bobcat Bucks each semester.
 All incoming freshmen must participate in the Unlimited Meals Plan or the 265 Meals Block Plan for their first year at Peru State College.
 Bobcat Bucks must be used during the semester they are issued, or they will expire.

-The 265 Meal + \$150 Bobcat Bucks Plan offers students 265 meals per semester in the main dining hall, plus \$150 Bobcat Bucks each semester.
+The 265 Meals + \$ \$150 Bobcat Bucks Plan offers students 265 meals per semester in the main dining hall, plus \$ 150 Bobcat Bucks each semester.
 All incoming freshmen must participate in the 265 Meals Block Plan or the Unlimited Meals Plan for their first year at Peru State College.
 Bobcat Bucks must be used during the semester they are issued, or they will expire.

-The 210 Meal + \$125 Bobcat Bucks Plan offers students 210 meals per semester in the main dining hall, plus \$125 in Bobcat Bucks each semester.
+The 210 Meals + \$ 125 Bobcat Bucks Plan offers students 210 meals per semester in the main dining hall, plus \$ 125 in Bobcat Bucks each semester.
 Bobcat Bucks must be used during the semester they are issued, or they will expire.

-The 130 Meal + \$100 Bobcat Bucks Plan offers students 130 meals per semester in the main dining hall, plus \$100 in Bobcat Bucks each semester.
-Only students living in Nicholas and Pate Halls, the Oak Hill Apartments, or commuting students are eligible for this plan.
+The 130 Meals + \$ 100 Bobcat Bucks Plan offers students 130 meals per semester in the main dining hall, plus \$ 100 in

+Bobcat Bucks each semester.
+Only students living in Nicholas and Pate Halls, the, or commuting students are eligible for this plan.
 Bobcat Bucks must be used during the semester they are issued, or they will expire.

-The 75 Meal Block Plan provides students living in the Oak Hill Apartments or off-campus (commuters) the option of a meal plan in addition to the above three options.
+The 75 Meals Block Plan provides students living off-campus (commuters) the option of a meal plan in addition to the above three options.
 This meal plan offers students 75 meals per semester in the main dining hall.

-Only up to two (2) meals can be used during any one meal time unless you are on the Unlimited Meal Plan.
+Only up to two (2) meals can be used during any one mealtime unless you are on the Unlimited Meal Plan.